What is Vasostrict and how is it used?

 Ganglionic Blocking Agents

-Use with ganglionic blocking agents may increase the effect of Vasostrict on mean arterial blood pressure.
+Use with ganglionic blocking agents may increase the effect of Vasostrict® on mean arterial blood pressure.
 Hemodynamic monitoring is recommended; adjust the dose of vasopressin as needed [see CLINICAL PHARMACOLOGY].

 Drugs Suspected Of Causing SIADH

 Use with drugs suspected of causing SIADH (e.g., SSRIs, tricyclic antidepressants, haloperidol, chlorpropamide, enalapril, methyldopa, pentamidine, vincristine, cyclophosphamide, ifosfamide, felbamate) may increase the pressor effect in addition to the antidiuretic effect of Vasostrict®.
 Hemodynamic monitoring is recommended; adjust the dose of vasopressin as needed

 Drugs Suspected Of Causing Diabetes Insipidus